 Watch French movies and TV shows with the French subtitles on.
 Written French does not look the way it sounds.
 Syncing up the letter formations with the corresponding pronunciation will help your comprehension of spoken French.
 It also helps you hear how native speakers actually talk in order to get a feel for the rhythm and pronunciation.
 As such, I do not recommend watching your favorite American TV shows in French.
 The translations are often a bit awkward and unnatural.

 Music is another great input source.
-Just head to Youtube and listen to francophone music while reading the song lyrics.
-If you want to make this a game and test your listening skills, check out Lyrics Training.
+Just head to YouTube and listen to Francophone music while reading the song lyrics.
+To gamify your language learning and test your listening skills, check out Lyrics Training.
 Fill in the blanks on popular French music while you listen and watch the music video.

 3. Join a French Conversation Group